 - 1. You have used an invalid Form R or Form A by using either a form not applicable for the reporting year, or a facsimile form that has not been approved by EPA.
 Resubmit your data on a current EPA approved Form R or A. - 2.
 Pages were missing from the form received.
 Correct this by resubmitting a complete certified form for this chemical substance. - 3.
-Multiple chemicals reported in your Form R. You must submit a separate and complete Form R for each chemical cited. - 4.
+Multiple chemicals were reported in your Form R. You must submit a separate and complete Form R for each chemical cited. - 4.
 You have provided a valid CAS number and a valid chemical name, but they do not match.
-Respond by providing a valid CAS Number and matching Chemical Name. - 5.
-You have left part or all of the chemical identification sections blank.
+Respond by providing a valid CAS Number and matching Chemical Name. - You have left part or all of the chemical identification sections blank.
 Respond by providing a valid CAS Number and matching Chemical Name or Mixture Component Identity. - 6.
 You reported a CAS number and/or chemical name that are invalid.
-Respond by providing a valid CAS Number and/or matching Chemical Name. - 7.
-Your form indicated Trade Secret status with an indication that this form is a Sanitized version, but the report contains no Generic Chemical Name.
+Respond by providing a valid CAS Number and/or matching Chemical Name.

+- 7. Your form indicated Trade Secret status with an indication that this form is a Sanitized version, but the report contains no Generic Chemical Name.
 You must provide a Generic Chemical Name for this sanitized form. - 8.
 You did not sign the Form or certification letter.
 Per EPCRA Section 313(g)(1)(B), each submission must contain an original signature certifying the accuracy and completeness of the information reported by signing the certification statement on the Form or certified letter.
-Please be sure to sign the certification statement in this FDP to certify your submission data.

-- 9. You have reported a Persistent Bioaccumulative Toxic (PBT) chemical on a Form A. PBT chemicals (e.g., Dioxin and Dioxin-like Compounds, Lead Compounds, Mercury Compounds and Polycyclic Aromatic Compounds (PACs)) are not eligible for the alternate threshold.
-Thus, they must be reported on a Form R. Please resubmit your data on a Form R. - 10.
-You did not indicate in part II, section 3 which activity(ies) and use(s) of the EPCRA section 313 chemical occur at your facility.
-Please indicate at least one of the activity(ies) and use(s) of the EPCRA section 313 chemical occur at your facility. - 11.
-You did not complete Part II, Sections 5 and 6 Please provide the required information; otherwise indicate NA. - 12.
+Please be sure to sign the certification statement in this FDP to certify your submission data. - 9.
+You have reported a Persistent Bioaccumulative Toxic (PBT) chemical on a Form A. PBT chemicals (e.g., Dioxin and Dioxin-like Compounds, Lead Compounds, Mercury Compounds and Polycyclic Aromatic Compounds (PACs)) are not eligible for the alternate threshold.
+Thus, they must be reported on a Form R. Please resubmit your data on a Form R. - You have reported a negative number(s) in Part II, Sections 5 and/or 6 and/or 8 of your Form R. Quantities reported in these sections must be 0 or greater.
+Please respond by providing correct release or other waste management data. - 11.
+You did not complete Part II, Sections 5 and 6.
+Please provide the required information; otherwise indicate NA. - 12.
 You did not complete Part II, Section 7.
 Please provide the required information; otherwise indicate NA. - 13.
 You did not complete Part II, Section 8.
 Please provide the required information; otherwise indicate NA.